1911

 our members.

 On returning from Shoeburyness I attended a Board of Trade inquiry at Battersea Park, where a contractor's man had been fatally injured while working on the electrification.
 Several were working together and had been duly warned by the look-out man of the approaching train ; all stood clear, but by some means, as the train was passing, the deceased stepped back and was caught by the step of the engine, causing injuries from which he died in hospital a few days afterwards.
-A seemed to have been a case of momentary forgetfulness and no blame was attached to anyone.
+It seemed to have been a case of momentary forgetfulness and no blame was attached to anyone.

 I returned to Newhaven, and at the meeting a few of our members from Brighton and Eastbourne attended, together with Brother Harrison, of Battersea, who preside, but the Newhaven men made a poor show in turning up.
 However, it was very interesting and this who did attend went away wiser with regard to the position and doing of our Society, and thus, I hope, the first step was taken towards stabbing a branch of our Society at Newhaven